Winter is coming! And that's why your beard needs your full attention now!

 Take care of your skin under the beard

-A few drops of beard oil as needed should be included in a good grooming routine anyway.
+A few drops Bartol as needed should be part of a good care routine anyway.
 Unfortunately, in winter that won't be enough for most people.
 If you still suffer from itchy and scaly skin despite the tips already mentioned, you need a remedy that helps your skin to regenerate itself.
 Dexpanthenol is usually an ingredient here that can help very well.
 Since there are hardly any lotions that contain dexpanthenol and do not grease the beard hair or contain silicone, we have here a recipe for a special serum.

 And now cover up in your new care routine!
 Winter is coming!